 People who have type 2 diabetes are at a higher risk of becoming overweight.
 How can they lose weight effectively and maintain the right weight?

-We can lose weight by adopting a well-balanced diet rich in fibre.
+We can lose weight by adopting a well-balanced diet rich in fiber.

 It is important to pay attention to the quantity of protein, in order to avoid losing muscular mass; the aim is to lose fat mass (especially in the area of abdominal truss).
 It can be a good idea to measure your waist size every month using a tape measure.

 Also, it is recommended to avoid over snacking and sugary treats, like soda.
 Also, make sure to drink enough water.

 Doing some sort of physical activity regularly or walking (a minimum of 5000 steps per day, ideally 10000 steps per day) is essential.

 With type 2 diabetes, it is necessary to learn how to manage your hunger and cravings and control dietary changes.